Edward Southwell Sr.: Personal life

 In 1712 he commissioned Sir John Vanbrugh to build Kings Weston House in Kingsweston, Bristol.
 After the death of his first wife, he married Anne Blathwayt (1691–1717), daughter of William Blathwayt of Dyrham Park, Gloucestershire, in 1716.
 Sadly, she died the following year.

 He died in 1730 and was buried at Kingsweston.
 His son Edward from his first marriage, succeeded in turn to the Secretaryship and to the Kings Weston estate.

 Descendants

 Through his son Edward, he was a grandfather of Edward Southwell, who later became the 20th Baron de Clifford.

+Works

+Before entering political office, Southwell translated Henry More's ethical treatise Enchiridion Ethicum from Latin into English, published by Benjamin Tooke as An Account of Virtue in 1690 and regarded as an exemplary literary exercise.
+Tooke published a second edition in 1701, and Tooke's son Samuel added a third in 1723, excising the names of both More and Southwell and changing the title to An Epitome of Ethics or A Short Account of the Moral Virtues for the Use of Schools.